CsBigDataHub/working-with-vim/pages/configuration.md

 The command `g_` moves to the last non-whitespace character on the line.
 The `a` puts you in insert mode after the cursor. `;` adds the semi-colon. `<Esc>` returns to NORMAL mode.

-So the mapping simply duplicates what you would type in the editor.
-Now it is simplified so I can do all that just by typing `,;`
+The mapping duplicates what you would type in the editor.
+With the mapping set in my .vimrc, to add a semi-colon on end of line I simply type `,;` in normal mode.

 ### Instant Quotes

-An example using mapping to wrap a word in single or double quotes.
+An example mapping to wrap a word in single or double quotes.

 ```
 " Surround with Quote